-The business groups are organized into clusters, thus ensuring coherence of operations and the leveraging of resources within each cluster.
-The clusters are the main organizational entities for external strategic and financial reporting.
-This structure ensures flexibility, efficiency and speed of response to market changes.
-In order to ensure sufficient independence regarding financial management, the CFO has no business groups reporting to her.
+In 2021, similar to previous years, the Business Groups were organized into clusters, thus ensuring coherence of operations and the leveraging of resources within each cluster.
+The clusters were the main organizational entities for external strategic and financial reporting.
+This structure ensured flexibility, efficiency and speed of response to market changes.
+In order to ensure sufficient independence regarding financial management, the CFO had, and still has, no Business Groups reporting to her.

-Our business groups receive services from global support functions and functional excellence departments and are supported by the regional organizations.
-This set-up enables us to create a global, high-performing organization focused on meeting its targets and achieving its ambitions.
-The support functions and functional excellence departments are paid for their services by the users — the business groups and, to a lesser extent, other DSM units.
-Corporate departments are paid from a corporate budget.
+Our Business Groups received services from global support functions and functional excellence departments and were supported by the regional organizations.
+This set-up enabled us to create a global, high-performing organization focused on meeting its targets and achieving its ambitions.
+The support functions and functional excellence departments were paid for their services by the users — the Business Groups and, to a lesser extent, other DSM units.
+Corporate departments were paid from a corporate budget.

-Within support functions, centers of expertise provide specialist support, while shared service centers provide standard transactional support.
-Business partnering is the concept that acts as the interface between the business groups and the support functions.
+Within support functions, centers of expertise provided specialist support, while shared service centers provided standard transactional support.
+Business partnering is the concept that acts as the interface between the Business Groups and the support functions.
 Business partners consequently have a second reporting line in the business.
 In order to ensure that the functional policies sufficiently reflect regional requirements, the support functions work closely with the regional organizations and integrate their advice.

 Corporate functions (small, high-level groups) supporting the Managing Board and Executive Committee are also seen as support functions.
-The corporate departments are: Corporate Strategy & Acquisitions, Corporate Operational Audit, Group Risk Management, Corporate Sustainability, Corporate Investor Relations and Corporate Affairs.
+The corporate departments are: Corporate Strategy & Acquisitions, Corporate Operational Audit, Corporate Risk Office, Corporate Sustainability, Corporate Investor Relations and Corporate Affairs.

 Functional excellence departments are mandated by the Managing Board to help the businesses achieve excellence in their respective fields.
 They cover the areas of Operations & Responsible Care, Marketing & Sales and Science & Technology.
 Functional excellence departments support our businesses in improving their performance.
 They also provide guidance in setting aspiration levels and targets.